 For the full list of exemptions, please check www.healthcare.gov/fees-exemptions/exemptions- from-the-fee/

 If you’ve been uninsured for fewer than two consecutive months of the year, you don’t need to apply for an exemption.
-Individuals who did not have health insurance for more than two months in 2016 must pay a tax penalty.
+Individuals who did not have health insurance for more than two months in the tax year must pay a tax penalty.

 Note: if you are not required to file a tax return because your income is too low, you don’t need to apply for an exemption.
 However, if you did receive a tax credit to help pay for your insurance premiums you now need to submit a tax return to reconcile your credits.